AKS-Labs/Tulsi/upstream-changes-summary.md

 # Upstream Changes Summary (v0.9.6-beta) - Final Version

-## Changes from LavenderPhotos Repository
+## Changes from LavenderGallery Repository

-The original LavenderPhotos repository has made several updates that we attempted to incorporate into our Tulsi fork:
+The original LavenderGallery repository has made several updates that we attempted to incorporate into our Tulsi fork:

 1. **Version Update**
    - Updated version code to 96